Engee documentation

 Yes

-# Flatband voltage temperature coefficient — coefficient in the temperature dependence of the plane zone stress
+# Flatband voltage temperature coefficient — coefficient in the temperature dependence of the voltage of the flat zone

 V/K